quicwg/base-drafts/draft-ietf-quic-invariants.md

 version of QUIC could permit multiple QUIC packets in a single UDP datagram, but the invariant properties only describe the first packet in a datagram.

-QUIC defines two types of packet header: long and short.
+QUIC defines two types of packet headers: long and short.
 Packets with long headers are identified by the most significant bit of the first byte being set;
 packets with a short header have that bit cleared.